MelihIlker/Solopreneur/ROADMAP.md

 ## 🔮 Future Exploration

-Ideas for after the core platform is rock-solid.
+Ideas for after the core platform is stable and well-tested.

 - [ ] **API for Third-Party Integrations**
   - RESTful public API